ddc-java-16/grafitti-service/docs/index.md

 ## Summary

-This app is a digital replica of the effect produced by the Swarmatron, a hardware instrument designed by the Dewan Brothers.
-It produces a cluster of tones which can be finely seperated from eachother as they oscillate, recreating the sound of a swarm of bees.
+This is a digital art app where users can collaborate on unique art pieces or individually create masterpieces.
+Allow users to join your room or kick those to dissuade them from ruining your hard work.

 ## Functionality

-The Swarmatron can be played by interacting with its two control ribbons.
-The first can be dragged right or left to raise or lower the swarm pitch.
-The second can be dragged right or left to choose a pedal tone, which persists after the user has let go of the ribbon.
-Combining a steady pedal tone with a melodic line on the Swarm produces a hypnotic texture reminiscent of the sitar or psychedelic music.
-The pitches that comprise the swarm tone can be spread apart from eachother using a virtual knob.
-The User can also control the waveform of the oscillators that comprise the swarm.
+* Users begin with a clean slate; a blank canvas.
+* Any and everyone is welcomed to make artful contributions.
+* Depending on your preference, users can choose from a variety of paint sizes, shapes and opacity.
+* All contributions are irreversible.
+No uno reverse, here!
+* User indicators and historical records displaying which contributions were made by individual users.

+## Stretch Goals

+* The functionality of admitting users to a room to allow or disallow selective contributions.
+* Providing templates or the use of graphics for custom, starter backgrounds.
+* User generated invitations links for private paint parties.
+* Save and share your artwork to your gallery.
+* Changing the dimensions of your canvas.

 ## Persistent data
 {: menu="Persistence" }

 * User
   * Display name
   * OAuth2.0 identifier
   * Timestamp of first login to the app
-  *Preset
-    * Preset Name
-    * Waveforms of oscillators
-    * Spread knob position
+* Canvas
+  * String representing bitmap image
+  * Canvas name
-    * Filter position
+  * Canvas id
+  * When the canvas was created
-    * Volume position
+* Tag
+  * Artist's user name
+  * When the tag was created
+  * Which canvas it belongs to